madeleinegrunde/madeleinegrunde.github.io/_pages/about.md

 Hi!

-I am a fourth year Ph.D. student in the intersection of HCI and AI at the University of Washington.
+I am a fifth year Ph.D. student in the intersection of HCI and AI at the University of Washington.
 I am advised by [Jeffrey Heer](https://homes.cs.washington.edu/~jheer/) and [Daniel Weld](https://www.cs.washington.edu/people/faculty/weld), and I collaborate closely with [Ranjay Krishna](https://www.ranjaykrishna.com/index.html).

 My work centers on using AI for data-driven discovery while incorporating rather than replacing human judgement.
 I am motivated to explore questions such as: How can validation and user guidance be built into AI-backed tools?
 How can AI chaining architectures support meaningful user interactions?
 How can these tools support scientists and data analysts in discovering robust and reproducible findings?